causalMedAnalysis/cmedR/README.md

 # cmedR: An R Package for Analyzing Causal Mediation

 ## About cmedR
 `cmedR` is a R package for implementing the methods described in [Causal Mediation Analysis](https://www.cambridge.org/us/universitypress/subjects/social-science-research-methods/quantitative-methods/causal-mediation-analysis) (Wodtke and Zhou Forthcoming, Cambridge University Press).
-This package is live but also currently under further development.
-Functionality may change, and there may be bugs or incomplete features.
+This package is live and fully functional but also currently under active development.
+Functionality may change, and there may be bugs.
 Please report any issues to causalmed (at) gmail (dot) com.

 ## Table of Contents
 - [linmed – mediation analysis using linear models](#linmed-mediation-analysis-using-linear-models)